-To prevent any conflicts with the D-Link wireless adapter, it is recommended to disable any wireless adapter (as well as any unused Ethernet adapters).
+Most newer laptops may include a built-in wireless adapter.
+To prevent any conflicts with the D-Link wireless adapter, it is recommended to disable the wireless adapter (as well as any unused Ethernet adapters).

 From the desktop, right-click on the My Computer icon and select Properties.